ThreeSixtyGiving/standard/documentation/src/identifiers.md

 >INDIGO TRUST, The Indigo Trust, and indigo-trust

-... all refer to the same organisation, computers find this is lot trickier.
+... all refer to the same organisation, computers find this a lot trickier.

 That's why 360Giving requires you to give identifiers to: